 Appointed May 2022

 Dele is a versatile multi-talented leader, with over 30 years of experience as a commercial, contracts and procurement professional in the construction industry in the UK, Europe and MENA, with leading international consultants, developers and clients.

 Currently, Dele is engaged with one of the world’s most innovative and impacting projects in the world - THE LINE with NEOM in Saudi Arabia.
 Dele’s career started in 1989 in London as a Trainee Quantity Surveyor in the public sector and then moved over to the private sector in 2000 where Dele became an RICS Chartered member in 2002.
 Following a successful career in the UK, Dele moved to Qatar in 2008 to work on mega projects and was appointed an RICS Fellow in 2014.

-As a vital motivated RICS member Dele has been a member of the International Conduct and Competence Global Advisory Group and acts as a Chairman for Assessment for Professional Competence (APC) for the RICS Chartered qualification.
+Dele has been a member of the International Conduct and Competence Global Advisory Group and acts as an Assessment of Professional Competence (APC) Panel Chair for the RICS Chartered qualification.
 For the last 14 years, Dele has been a counsellor and mentor for potential Chartered Surveyors around the world and has seen many become successful Chartered Surveyors and Project Managers.